Kita-Fujioka Station

 Kita-Fujioka Station (北藤岡駅, Kita-Fujioka-eki) is a railway station in the city of Fujioka, Gunma, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Kita-Fujioka Station is served by the Hachikō Line between Komagawa and Takasaki.
 It is located 88.4 kilometers from the starting point of the line at Hachiōji and 57.3 kilometers from Komagawa.

 Station layout

 The station consists of one side platform serving a single track.
 This station is treated as a junction of the Takasaki Line, with the Hachikō Line and Takasaki Line using the same double tracks between Kita-Fujioka and Kuragano.
 The station is unattended.

-Platforms

 History

 The station opened on 21 February 1961.
 With the privatization of the Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
 The station became Suica-compatible from February 2002.

 Passenger statistics

 In fiscal 2013, the station was used by an average of 343 passengers daily (boarding passengers only).